andaze/hugo-jobs/content/message/voice/_index.en.md

 ---
-title:  "Voices of our seniors"
+title:  "Voices of Seniors"
 draft: false
 weight: 2
-advtitle2: "Message to Applicants"
+advtitle2: "Message"
 advtitle3: "MESSAGE"
-description: "We would like to introduce our seniors who are actually working at BAYJ.
-You may find someone who can be your role model."
+description: "Why don't you listen to the voices of our senior staff members who have been working at Andaz for a while?
+We asked four of our staff members to tell us why they wanted to work here and what they felt after actually working here.
+We hope this helps you in your application."
 nextPageBtn: true
-voicelast: "For those of you who have read this far, I would like to share with you a few secret tips that will greatly increase your chances of being hired by Vage."
+voicelast: "Next, I'd like to share some tips on how to pass the Andaz employment exam.
+I would like to share a few tips with you so that your employment or career change will be a meaningful one. "
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",